davidbrowne/dsga/README.md

 ## Usage

 Use it more or less like you would use vectors and matrices in a shader program, but not necessarily for shading.
+We hope to be able to use it for rapid development of geometric algorithms.

 The [documentation](DOCUMENTATION.md) explains more about how the vector and matrix classes work, and describes the API.